segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 ### Packaging Destinations using Device-mode

 By default, Analytics-React-Native sends all of your data first to the Segment servers, which forward the data on to any tools you enabled from the Segment web app.
-It does not package any external destination code by default.
+It doesn't package any external destination code by default.
 This is known as sending your data using "Cloud-mode", and it helps reduce the size of your project.

 However, some destinations require that you include code in your project that can be run on the user's device so that these tools can function correctly.
 These destinations send data directly to the destination's API endpoints, as well as sending a copy to the Segment servers for archiving.
 This is known as sending data in "device-mode".
 Other destinations offer a device-mode SDK, but still work (with reduced features) in cloud-mode.